 St. Peter’s Basilica History in Brief

 The oval shape of the piazza out front (Piazza San Pietro) gives insight into the area’s history before Christianity took root.
-In the 1st century CE, Nero’s circus dominated the area; the place in front of the church was a race track.
+In the 1st century CE, Nero’s circus dominated the area; the place near the front of the church was a race track.
 I can imagine chariots careening around its curves and the games (likely gory) that were played there.
-Sadly, the location was also the site for Christian martyrdom.
+Sadly, according to legend, the location was also the site for Christian martyrdom.

 The piazza and the church take their name from the first Christian pope—St. Peter.
 He had come to Rome because it was the greatest city in the known world and he wanted to preach to the Romans.
 For his efforts, Nero condemned him to death.
-The basilica stands atop the spot where Peter was crucified upside down, so as not to be killed in the same manner as his lord.
+The basilica stands near the spot where Peter was crucified upside down, so as not to be killed in the same manner as his lord.
 His tomb is beneath the church.
+Of course, there are disputes to both of these claims as is the case with much early church history.
 Bernini created a monumental bronze canopy (baldachino) to mark the burial place of St. Peter and a dome designed by Michelangelo soars above the gigantic baldachin.

 Some St. Peter’s Basilica Facts